Science Courses

 Honors Chemistry (402H) [NCAA]

-• This course is a study of the structure, composition and properties of matter along with the changes matter undergoes.
+This course is a study of the structure, composition and properties of matter along with the changes matter undergoes.
 Atomic and molecular structure, chemical nomenclature, and reactions as well as the behavior of gases and solutions are studied.
-This course is designed for students who have demonstrated a high aptitude for math, science and, reading and writing skills.
+This course is designed for students who have demonstrated a high aptitude for math, science, reading, and writing skills.
 Prerequisite: Biology, Teacher Recommendation.

 Advanced Chemistry (402AD) [NCAA]